quicwg/base-drafts/draft-ietf-quic-recovery.md

 `max_ack_delay` transport parameter and the default value is 25ms.

 An acknowledgement SHOULD be sent immediately upon receipt of a second ack-eliciting packet.
-QUIC recovery algorithms do not assume the peer sends an an ACK immediately when receiving a second ack-eliciting packet.
+QUIC recovery algorithms do not assume the peer sends an ACK immediately when receiving a second ack-eliciting packet.

 In order to accelerate loss recovery and reduce timeouts, the receiver SHOULD